Rajasri3/DelayAnalysis/README.md

 17.Observe the message passed between nodes(nodes are the clients created )

 18.Available path transmission of data can be verified by observing the paths shown in MultiHopManager screen

+19.The delay calculated can be seen in J2ME screen

 Support : rmasulda@lakeheadu.ca /shakthim191@gmail.com